czwartaoslpoj/interview_task/README.rst

 Testing
 -------------

-In order to check test coverage of the project, run simply: pytest --cov=standardizing_api standardizing_api/tests
+In order to check test coverage of the project, from root directory run simply: pytest --cov=standardizing_api standardizing_api/tests